braj026/ecomm_cart/README.md

-Hello!
-This is a complete shopping cart application I built from scratch to practice and demonstrate my skills in backend and frontend development.

-The main goal of this project was to build a secure, real-world application, so I focused heavily on getting the user authentication right.
-For this, I implemented a system using JSON Web Tokens (JWT).

-How the JWT Authentication Works in This Project
-I wanted to build a modern, stateless security system, which is what JWT is perfect for.
-Here's a simple breakdown of how it works from the moment a user logs in:

-1. User Logs In
+#E-Cart:
+Hi, thanks for checking out my e-commerce project.
+I made this to get better at coding and see if I could build a full website from start to finish.

+For me, the hardest part was the security.
+I wanted to know, how does a site remember you are logged in?
+I learned about something called JWT (JSON Web Tokens) and decided to try it.

+#How I Made the Login Secure with JWT
+My simple idea for it is like a concert ticket.
+You show it once at the gate to get a wristband.
+After that, you can go anywhere inside just by showing the wristband, not the main ticket.

+JWT works the same way in my app:

-A user enters their username and password on the login page.
+A user logs in with their name and password.

-2. The Server Checks and Creates the JWT

-The backend (my Spring Boot app) checks if the credentials are correct.

-If they are, it doesn't create a session on the server.
-Instead, it creates a special, digitally signed "pass" called a JWT.

-Inside this JWT, I've stored some useful, non-sensitive information like the user's username and, importantly, their roles (like ROLE_USER or ROLE_ADMIN).
-The token also has an expiration time.

-3. The Browser Stores the JWT

-The server sends this JWT back to the user's browser, which stores it safely in Local Storage.

-4. Accessing Protected Pages
+My Java backend checks the password.
+If it's okay, it creates the JWT "wristband".

+The browser gets this JWT and saves it.

-Now, whenever the user tries to access a page that requires them to be logged in (like their shopping cart, order history, or the admin page), the browser automatically attaches the JWT to the request header.
+When the user visits another page (like the cart), the browser sends the JWT along.

-5. The Server Verifies the JWT

-A security filter on my backend acts like a bouncer.
-It intercepts every request to a protected page and looks for the JWT.

-It checks the token's signature to make sure it hasn't been tampered with and also checks that it hasn't expired.

-If the token is valid, the filter allows the request to proceed.
-If the user is trying to access an admin-only page, the filter also checks if the token contains the ROLE_ADMIN role.
-If not, access is denied.

-This whole process happens on every single protected API call, ensuring the application is secure without needing to store session information on the server.

-A Deeper Look at JWT (My Rough Notes)
-To really understand what's going on, I thought of a JWT as being like a tamper-proof ID card that a user carries.
-It has three parts separated by dots (.):

-HEADER.PAYLOAD.SIGNATURE

-Here's my breakdown of what each part does:
+My backend has a security filter that checks if the JWT is real.
+If it is, the user can see the page.

+The best part is, the server doesn't need to keep a list of who is logged in.
+It just needs to check the wristband each time.
+This is called "stateless" and it's a very modern way to build apps.

+#My Rough Notes on JWT
+To really understand it, I wrote down some simple notes for myself.
+A JWT is just a long string with two dots in it, splitting it into three parts.

+PART1.PART2.PART3

-The Header (The "What")
+Part 1: The Header

-This is the first part.
-It's just a bit of JSON that says, "Hey, this is a JWT, and here's the algorithm I used to sign it."
-It's just housekeeping info.
+This is just some basic info, like "this is a JWT".
+Not very exciting.

-The Payload (The "Who" and "What they can do")
+Part 2: The Payload

-This is the interesting part.
-It contains the "claims" about the user.
-In my project, this is where I put the username and their roles (ROLE_ADMIN, etc.).
+This is the useful part!
+It's where I put the user's information.
+For my project, I stored the username and the user's role (like ROLE_ADMIN or ROLE_USER).

-This part is not encrypted, it's just encoded.
+Important: This part is not secret.
 Anyone can see what's inside.
-That's why you should never put sensitive information like passwords in the payload.
+That's why I would never put a password or other private data here.

-The Signature (The "Proof of Authenticity")
+Part 3: The Signature

-This is the most important part for security.
+This is the magic part that makes it secure.

-To create the signature, the server takes the Header, the Payload, and a secret key that only the server knows.
-It mashes them all together and signs them with the algorithm from the header.
+The server takes the first two parts and signs them with a secret key that only the server knows.

-When the browser sends the JWT back to the server, the server does the exact same process again.
-If the signature it generates matches the signature on the token, it knows two things:

-The token was created by this server (because only it knows the secret key).

-The payload has not been changed or tampered with since it was created.

-That's the magic of it.
-Because of the signature, the server can trust the information in the payload without having to store anything about the user's session.
-It's completely stateless.

-Key Features of the Application
-Full User Authentication: Secure user registration and login system.
+If anyone tries to change the payload (like changing their role from "USER" to "ADMIN"), the signature won't match anymore.
+The server will know the token is a fake and will block it.
+This makes the JWT "tamper-proof".

+#What This App Can Do
+🔐 Secure Login & Sign Up: Users can create an account and log in securely.

-Product Catalog: Users can browse all available products.
+🛍️ Product Catalog: You can see all the products for sale.

-Shopping Cart: A fully functional cart where users can add and remove items.
+🛒 Shopping Cart: Add or remove items from your cart.

-Order History: Users can view a list of their past orders.
+📜 Order History: See a list of your past purchases.

-Admin Dashboard: A special page for admins to add new products (with image uploads) and delete existing ones.
+⚙️ Admin Dashboard: A special page where an admin can add new products and delete old ones.

-Role-Based Access: The application has two roles: USER and ADMIN.
-The admin dashboard is protected and only accessible to users with the admin role.

-Technologies Used
+#Tech I Used
-Backend: Java, Spring Boot, Spring Security, Spring Data JPA (Hibernate)
+Backend: Java, Spring Boot, Spring Security

 Database: MySQL

 Security: JSON Web Tokens (JWT)

-Frontend: Vanilla JavaScript, HTML, Tailwind CSS
+Frontend: Plain JavaScript, HTML, and Tailwind CSS (for styling)

-API Documentation: Swagger / OpenAPI

-How to Run This Project Locally
+#How to Run This Project
-If you'd like to run this project on your own machine, here are the steps:
+Want to try it yourself?
+Here's how:

-Clone the repository:
+Clone the project:

 git clone https://github.com/braj026/e_cart.git

-Set up the database:

-Make sure you have MySQL installed and running.
+#Database Setup:

+You need MySQL on your computer.

-Create a new database named ecommerce_db.
+Create a new database and name it ecommerce_db.

-Configure the application:

-Open the src/main/resources/application.properties file.
+#Update Config:

+Go to src/main/resources/application.properties.

-Update the spring.datasource.username and spring.datasource.password fields with your own MySQL credentials.
+Change the username and password to your MySQL login details.

-Run the backend:
+Run it:

-Open the project in your IDE (like IntelliJ or VSCode).
+Open the project in your code editor (like IntelliJ or VSCode).

-Run the main application file EcommerceCartAppApplication.java.
-The server will start on port 8080.

-Access the frontend:
+Find and run the EcommerceCartAppApplication.java file.

-Open your web browser and go to http://localhost:8080.
+Open your browser and go to http://localhost:8080.

-Admin Login
+#Admin Login
-To access the admin dashboard, you can use the default admin account that is created automatically when the application starts:
+You can log in as an admin to add/delete products with these details:

 Username: admin

 Password: admin123

-Thanks for checking out my project!
+Thanks for looking at my project!
+I hope my notes help you understand JWT a little better.